Dr. Gabe Vargo

 (Strix varia)

-Aldo came to BHMP in 2019.
-He was found tangled in fishing line, near the water in Tampa.
+Aldo, named after Aldo Leopold, came to BHNP in 2019.
+He was found tangled in fishing line in Tampa.
 Busch Gardens performed surgery to remove the tip of his right wing.
 They believe he was a young bird, approximately a year old, when he was found.

 BRAVE